stevedepp/gcp-iot-pipeline/README.md

     - [x] CONTINUE

+    - [x] When the SD card loading is complete, pull out the SD card and put it back in and move to the next step.

 - [x] **load Wifi preferences onto SD card boot disk**

     - [x] clone this project's repository and change to the ```gcp-iot-pipeline``` directory inside.